 Solution: once the problem is identified, you can replace yourself or contact the electrical appliances, or maintenance person.

 If the door switches are faulty? this can also blow fuses and trip breakers.
 When the user opens or closes the microwave oven’s door, the microwave trips to the breaker in case of a problem with switches.

 Solution: you need to identify if the door latch switches are faulty or sometimes not installed correctly.

-If you have required instruments with some knowledge, you can check it yourself, there is the danger of high voltage current.
-We recommend approaching an appliance repairing person.
+If you have the required instruments with some knowledge, you can check them yourself, there is the danger of high voltage current.
+We recommend approaching an appliance repair person.

 An overloaded circuit

 Sometimes user attaches multi-devices to the same electrical circuit where the microwave is plugged in.
-This causes circuit overloading and hence microwave will cause a tripping breaker.
+This causes circuit breaker overloading and hence microwave will cause a tripped circuit breaker.

 Solution: the best solution for the overloaded circuit is to get a dedicated electrical circuit for your microwave oven.